 - fortified foods such as fat spreads and some cereals

 Vitamin B12 helps make red blood cells and keep the nervous system healthy.
 It supports other nutrients to release energy from the food we eat and also helps to process folic acid.

-Vitamin B12 deficiency anaemia is relatively common and people who follow a vegan diet are at risk of deficiency due to B12 not being found in plants and grains.
+Vitamin B12 deficiency anemia is relatively common, and people who follow a vegan diet are at risk of deficiency due to B12 not being found in plants and grains.
 Therefore, these individuals may require supplementation – again do not start a supplement without advice from a registered health professional.